A Travelling Experiment in Retail

 Oliver Reichert, CEO Birkenstock

-The first stop on the tour is Andreas Murkudis' Concept Store in Berlin.
-It was Murkudis who curated the first selection for the Box, which includes limited edition Arizona styles designed specifically with this project in mind.
+The first stop on the tour, scheduled for 6th July, will be Andreas Murkudis' Concept Store in Berlin.
+It was Murkudis who curated the first selection for the Box, which includes the Arizona limited edition designed specifically with this project in mind.
+Click here to find out more about the creative people driving this project and the itinerary for the tour.

 First Destination: Berlin